MEET THE COMMISSIONERS

 Troy E. Singleton

 Commissioner Singleton currently serves as Senator for New Jersey’s 7th district, having served as Assemblyman from 2011 to 2017.
-He currently serves as Director of Operations of the Northeast Regional Council of Carpenters and is a member of the New Jersey Carpenters Union Local #255.
-Commissioner Singleton previously served as President of the New Jersey Carpenter Contractor Trust and held the position of Director of Policy and Planning for the New Jersey Regional Council of Carpenters from 2007 to 2009.
+He currently serves as Senior Council Representative of the Keystone Mountain Lakes Regional Council of Carpenters and is a member of Carpenters Union Local #255.
+Commissioner Singleton previously served as Director of Operations for the Northeast Regional Council of Carpenters, President of the New Jersey Carpenter Contractor Trust and held the position of Director of Policy and Planning for the New Jersey Regional Council of Carpenters.
 From 2002 to 2007, Commissioner Singleton was Deputy Executive Director for the New Jersey General Assembly Majority Office in Trenton.
 While there, he served as Chief of Staff for New Jersey Speaker Joseph J. Roberts, Jr. Commissioner Singleton was Deputy Executive Director for the New Jersey Democratic State Committee from 2001 to 2002, following his service as Legislative Director to Assemblyman Herb Conaway and Jack Conners from 1998 to 2001.
-He is a past volunteer coach for Pennsauken’s Youth Athletic Association and member of the Civilian Emergency Response Team.
+He currently serves as Co-Chairman of the Nee Leaders Council and as a volunteer coach for St. Charles Borromeo CYO athletics.
+He is a past Commissioner of the New Jersey Turnpike Authority, a former volunteer coach for the Pennsauken’s Youth Athletic Association and member of the Trenton Civilian Emergency Response Team.
 He is also a past member of the board of trustees for both Rowan University and the Boys & Girls Club of Camden County and a past member of VFW Post #3020 Auxiliary.